-Dr. Norton is currently the President and CEO of PreMD Inc. and, in connection with the voluntary delisting of PreMD Inc.'s shares from the Toronto Stock Exchange, a cease trade order was issued in Ontario on April 20, 2009 requiring all trading in and all acquisitions of securities of PreMD Inc. to cease permanently due to PreMD Inc.'s failure to file continuous disclosure materials required by Ontario securities law.
-The cease trade order is still in effect.
+Dr. Norton is currently the President and CEO of PreMD Inc. (PreMD) and, in connection with the voluntary delisting of PreMD's shares from the Toronto Stock Exchange, a cease trade order was issued in Ontario on April 20, 2009 requiring all trading in and all acquisitions of securities of PreMD to cease due to PreMD's failure to file continuous disclosure materials required by Ontario securities law.

-4. Appointment of Auditors
+4. Appointment of Auditor

-Management and the Board propose that KPMG LLP be reappointed as auditors of the Company to hold office until the close of the next annual meeting of shareholders.
-KPMG LLP has been the auditor of the Company since becoming a public company in October 2006.
+Management and the Board propose that KPMG LLP be reappointed as auditor of the Company to hold office until the close of the next annual meeting of shareholders.
+KPMG LLP has been the auditor of the Company since the Company became a public company in October 2006.

-Management proposes that the shareholders authorize the directors to fix the remuneration of the auditors in accordance with prior year's practice.
+Management proposes that the shareholders authorize the directors to fix the remuneration of the auditor in accordance with prior year's practice.
 Such remuneration has been based upon the complexity of the matters dealt with and time spent in providing services to the Company.
-Management feels that the remuneration negotiated in the past with the auditors of the Company has been reasonable under the circumstances and would be comparable to fees charged by other auditors providing similar services.
+Management feels that the remuneration negotiated in the past with the auditor of the Company has been reasonable under the circumstances and would be comparable to fees charged by another auditor providing similar services.

-In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR the appointment of KPMG LLP as auditors of the Company and authorize the directors to fix their remuneration.
+In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR the appointment of KPMG LLP as auditor of the Company and authorize the directors to fix their remuneration.

-5. Resolution Relating to the Stock Option Plan
+5. Resolution Approving the Stock Option Plan